ghosh-ak/ghosh-ak.github.io/_pages/about.md

 As a researcher, I am passionate about advancing the field of smart manufacturing and Industry 4.0.

 My current research focuses on developing intelligent manufacturing systems and related issues:
-Digital Twins,
+  • Digital Twins
-Cyber-Physical Systems (CPS),
+  • Cyber-Physical Systems (CPS)
-Time Latency in Signal Processing,
+  • Time Latency in Signal Processing
-Semantic Annotation and Data Representation,
+  • Semantic Annotation and Data Representation
-Data Inequality, and
+  • Data Inequality
-Digital Manufacturing Commons.
+  • Digital Manufacturing Commons
+  • Biologicalization in Manufacturing
+  • Quasi-natural language-based CAD and beyond ...

-Apart from this, I like to read and travel, love music and football!
+Apart from this, I enjoy reading and traveling, and I have a love for music and football!

-Welcome to my digital realm and feel free to explore!
+Welcome to my digital realm, and feel free to explore!
 You may also visit our [Advanced Manufacturing Engineering Laboratory](https://www.kitami-it.ac.jp/) @ KIT.